 Nationality is not relevant in determining liability to taxation in Andorra according to internal law.
-However, nationality is normally an important criteria as a tie-breaking rule in case of conflict of residence on the basis of the Double Tax Treaties signed by Andorra, considering article 4 of the model of Convention of the OECD which Andorra commonly used in all the Double Tax Treaties executed up to today with third countries.
+However, nationality is normally an important criteria as a tie-breaking rule in case of conflict of residence on the basis of the Double Tax Treaties signed by Andorra, considering article 4 of the Model Convention of the OECD, which Andorra has commonly used in all the Double Tax Treaties executed up to today with third countries.